- 17+ Best AI Writing Software Tools - January 9, 2024

 - Our audience trusts us.
 Hailey and I engage with our audience every day.
-We answer emails, reply to comments, take requests, etc. If your audience trusts you, all the competition in the world will not take your sales away.
+We answer emails, reply to comments — heck, some of our audience are GMP Agency clients.
+If your audience trusts you, all the competition in the world won’t take your sales away.

 - We’re experts on the topics we write about.
-Hailey and I wouldn’t be able to sell pet toys, books, TVs, health products, nutrition products, juicers, SAT prep courses or almost anything but marketing software.
-But on the topic of marketing software, we’re experts.
+Hailey and I wouldn’t be able to sell pet toys, books, TVs, health products, nutrition products, juicers, SAT prep courses or almost anything… but marketing software.
+On the topic of marketing software, we’re experts.
 Seriously.
 We do this stuff all day, every day.
 That means we win Google searches and prove the value of our affiliates better than anyone else on the internet.

-The point is, if you have a niche expertise and don’t betray the trust of your audience, you can sell a product… without having to worry about anyone else stealing your lunch.
+The point is this: if you have niche expertise and don’t betray the trust of your audience, you can sell a product or service online… without having to worry about anyone else taking your lunch.

-The five ways to succeed in generating affiliate income
+The 5 ways to succeed at generating affiliate income

 Like I said, in late 2017 we really started to figure this stuff out.
 And just 18 months later, I bought my first apartment — all with blogging income!